July 18, 2020

 Route: Out and back

-Dogs allowed: Yes, but they must stay on a leash.
+Dogs allowed: Yes, but they must remain on a leash

-While the name itself is intimidating, the Iron Mountain Trail is manageable for beginner and advanced hikers alike, making it one of the most popular places for weekend hiking.
+While the name itself is intimidating, the Iron Mountain Trail is manageable for beginner and advanced hikers alike—making it one of the most popular places for weekend hiking.
 Climb your way to the east side of the mountain to enjoy a breathtaking view.
-Iron Mountain is the second-highest peak in the Poway area—plan your hike on a clear day to see Mount Woodson and the Catalina Islands.
+Iron Mountain is the second-highest peak in the Poway area—plan to visit this place to hike in San Diego on a clear day to see Mount Woodson and the Catalina Islands.

 The hiking trail is mostly a shadeless path, so plan accordingly and bring plenty of water.
 Other activities, such as mountain biking and horseback riding, are also recommended on this trail.
 If you’re an avid hiker or are in the mood for an extra challenge, the Iron Mountain Trail offers additional routes that take you to other mountain peaks.